hanzheteng/tx19-robotics/docs/tools/hosts.rst

     sudo gedit /etc/hosts

-paste the following code to the end of the file:
+Copy and paste the following code to the end of the file:

 .. code:: bash